Use of MeSH in Indexing

 - With a “pre-coordinated” descriptor, e.g., HEAD INJURIES for head injuries

 The main concepts of an article are indexed via MTIA based on several factors, including their frequency in an article’s title and abstract and in PubMed similar articles, coded rules, and, in some cases, machine learning.
 Automated indexing generally provides the most specific MeSH descriptor available, though a broader descriptor may be indexed based on the frequency of its occurrence.
-Human curators review selected sets of automatically indexed citations and may add MeSH descriptors for missed main concepts during the process of curation or make other corrections.
+Human curators review selected sets of automatically indexed citations and may add or delete MeSH descriptors or make other corrections as needed.